xymou/Align-Voting-Behavior-with-Public-Statements/dataset/README.md

 ## Downloads
 1.Version_1
 It involves 735 legislators who vote between 2009 and 2018.
-All tweets of them before July 20th,2020 are crawled.
+All tweets and following lists of them before July 20th,2020 are crawled.
+This version of dataset is what we used in our paper.

 [download](https://www.dropbox.com/s/tuiba9lqz5xz0iz/Leg_Twitter_v1.zip?dl=0)